pencilzhang/MAC-light-field-saliency-net/README.md

 ## Train
-* Go to `deeplab-public-ver2/colorname_layers.py`, then
-replace the caffe_root with your caffe path in your system.
+* Replace the caffe_root in `deeplab-public-ver2/colorname_layers.py`with the caffe path in your system.

 * We initialize the backbone model with [DeepLabv2](https://drive.google.com/open?id=1ed4HmhGn50uz21wUavIkZYcYz8OjRg4l) pre-trained on the PASCAL VOC 2012 segmentation benchmark.
-Then Create a new `pretrain`  folder and place the downloaded pretrained model in this folder.
+Then Create a new "pretrain"  folder and place the downloaded pretrained model in this folder.

 * There are two ways to train the whole network:
-(1) Run `train.py` to train the LFnet_9×9 network.
+(1) Run `python train.py` to train the LFnet_9×9 network.
 If you need to train other models, you can replace 	`LFnet_99` with `LFnet_33` or `LFnet_StarShaped`. k indicates the first fold cross validation, which can be changed into 1-5.
-(2) Open the terminal, switch to the caffe root directory, run:`/LFNet_model/LFnet_99/train_LF_net.sh`.
+(2) Open the terminal, switch to the caffe root directory,
+run: `/LFNet_model/LFnet_99/train_LF_net.sh`.
 Note that the file path is changed to the path of your system.